Lennox F.C. (Scotland): History

 The club was founded in 1873, and by 1876 had 57 members, 20 more than the local rivals Dumbarton had at the same stage; however, unlike Dumbarton, Lennox was not backed by a local industrial concern, club secretary Joseph Jenkins being a lawyer's clerk.
-The clubs met in Lennox' first Scottish Cup tie in 1875–76 and Dumbarton won 1–0 in a replay, thanks to a goal in the last five minutes from a Galbraith shot; the original tie at Levengrove had ended 2–2, Lennox losing a two-goal lead in the final 15 minutes.
+The clubs met in Lennox' first Scottish Cup tie in 1875–76 and Dumbarton won 1–0 in a replay, thanks to a goal in the last five minutes from a Galbraith shot; Lennox protested against the goal on the basis of offside, and even left the pitch rather than play out the full time, but the Scottish Football Association dismissed the protest the following week.
+The original tie at Levengrove had ended 2–2, Lennox losing a two-goal lead in the final 15 minutes.
+A 3–1 win over a strong Rangers XI in March 1876 led to the Lennox being considered one of the "first clubs, and certainly one of the most rising clubs" in Scotland.

 Lennox' second entry the next season was its most successful, and the club reached the quarter-finals, which, given the uneven nature of the regional early rounds, was made up of 6 clubs.
-The club gained revenge over Dumbarton in the third round, despite the Sons disputing the Lennox winner, and, by the time it went to Edinburgh Swifts F.C. in the fourth, had only conceded 2 goals all season.
+The club gained revenge over Dumbarton in the third round, despite the Sons disputing the Lennox winner, and, by the time it went to Edinburgh Swifts in the fourth, had only conceded 2 goals all season.
 Despite having to play the second half with ten men through injury, Lennox won 4–0, with two goals per half; full-back Kennedy - whose corner led to the first goal - was particularly praised for his play.
-The run came to an end at home to Rangers F.C., Lennox going down by 3 goals, plus one disallowed, to nil, all the goals coming in the second half and being put down to Rangers being a younger side.
+The run came to an end at home to Rangers, Lennox going down by 3 goals, plus one disallowed, to nil, all the goals coming in the second half and being put down to Rangers being a younger side.

-In 1877–78 the club gained its record win (9–0 over Milngavie F.C.) in the second round, but it was the club's final win in the competition.
-In the third round, it lost 3–0 at eventual winners Vale of Leven F.C., in front of 2,000 spectators.
+In 1877–78 the club gained its record win (9–0 over Milngavie) in the second round, but it was the club's final win in the competition.
+In the third round, it lost 3–0 at eventual winners Vale of Leven, in front of 2,000 spectators.
+At the time, the club was the second-biggest in the shire, with 96 members, compared to Jamestown's 80, Dumbarton's 68, and Renton's 50; however Vale of Leven had 264.
+Lennox was also the first club in the town to host the mighty Queen's Park, in February 1878.